|Position:||Assoc. Head Coach / Def. Tackles|

 • Clemson finished in the top 25 in the nation in seven defensive categories in 2009.

-• Has coached 329 games as a full-time assistant coach, more than any other active member of the Tiger coaching staff.
+• Has coached 382 games as a full-time assistant coach, second-most on the Tiger coaching staff.

 • Coached the previous 15 years at Tennessee under Head Coach Phillip Fulmer.
 He coached in 13 bowl games during those 15 years and was a part of eight teams that won at least 10 games.
-The Volunteers finished in the top 25 of the polls in 12 of those seasons, including six top-10 finishes.
-Tennessee also finished in the top 10 of the AP poll five straight years (1995-99).
+The Volunteers finished in the top 25 of the polls in 12 of those seasons.

 • Served as Tennessee’s recruiting coordinator from 1999-02.